DHTMLX/docs-suite/docs/ribbon/features.md

 ## API reference

-In this section you can find out corresponding references of Ribbon and Ribbon controls API.
+In this section you can find out corresponding references of Ribbon and its controls API.

 | Topic                                                          | Description                                              |
 | -------------------------------------------------------------- | -------------------------------------------------------- |